Zumochi/rtorrent-tmux/README.md

 ####Usage
 - *Note:* username is not needed if you're running the script for yourself
 - Control the daemon with
 `rtorrent start (username)` to start
 `rtorrent stop (username)` to stop
-`rtorrent restart (username)` to restart
+`rtorrent force-stop (username)` to kill if it hangs `rtorrent restart (username)` to restart
 - Get information about the daemon with
-`rtorrent status (username)` to see the PID if it's running
-`rtorrent info (username)` to see more
+`rtorrent status (username)` to see the PID if it's running `rtorrent info (username)` to see more
 - Connect to the tmux session with
 `rtorrent connect (username)` (press Ctrl+B, D to disconnect)

 ####Licensing